Create Typewriter Effect Animation Using Python

 Define Function to Create Typing Animation

 This Python function will create the typewriter effect animation and add that animation to a video.
-The text font size, video duration and frames per second in the video can be controlled by the user.
-We can also add colors and sound to this video, but let’s keep it for some other tutorial.
+The text font size, video duration, and frames per second in the video can be controlled by the user.

 def create_video_with_typewriter_effect(text, output_filename, fontsize=30, video_fps=30, video_duration=10):